Kong/kong/README.md

 ngx.ctx.authenticated_credential.id
 ```

-The plugin also sets a `ctx.authenticated_session` for communication between the
+The plugin also sets a `ngx.ctx.authenticated_session` for communication between the
 `access` and `header_filter` phases in the plugin.

 ## 🦍 Kong Storage Adapter